yokosogithub/GeoGit/doc/quickstart/quicsktart.rst

 	$geogit shp export HEAD~1:parks parks.shp

-HEAD~1 refers to the previous commit, not of the first version we created, so this will export the example tree as it was in that first version.
+HEAD~1 refers to the previous commit, not the one corresponding to the last version we created, so this will export the example tree as it was just before the last commit.